EMBARGOED FOR RELEASE: 3:00 p.m. EDT, October 31, 2012

-The study, appearing in the November issue of the journal SLEEP, tracked the sleep duration, glucose dysregulation, and hormonal regulation of appetite in 27 normal weight, 30- to 45-year-old men and women.
+The study, appearing in the November issue of the journal SLEEP, tracked the sleep duration, glucose dysregulation, and hormonal regulation of appetite in 27 normal weight, 30- to 45-year-new men and women.
 Participants provided fasting blood draws, and they were studied under two sleep conditions: Short (4 hours) or habitual (9 hours).
 Short sleep increased total ghrelin levels in men but not women and reduced GLP-1 levels in women but not in men, a sex difference that has not been reported before.
 The results suggest that the common susceptibility to overeat during short sleep is related to increased appetite in men and reduced feelings of fullness in women.

 “Our results point to the complexity of the relationship between sleep duration and energy balance regulation,” St-Onge said.
 “The state of energy balance, whether someone is in a period of weight loss or weight gain, may be critical in the metabolic and hormonal responses to sleep restriction.”

 According to the authors, this is the largest controlled clinical investigation of the effects of sleep reduction on hormonal regulation of food intake.
 The results support a causal role of sleep duration on energy intake and weight control.